Cobblestone Medicine and Rehab – Ergonomic and Wellness Services

-Are you ready to take your workplace safety to the next level?
+Are you ready to take your workplace safety and wellness to the next level?

 Having an ergonomic workstation means that your desk and the things on it are arranged in such a way, that they prevent injury and are well within reach and use.
 An ergonomic workstation also promotes good posture.
 Posture is the position in which you hold your body upright against gravity while standing, sitting or lying down.
 An ergonomically designed workstation promotes good posture and helps to: